Fort Worth missing trio: Search and investigation

 Not willing to give in, the families continued their search by distributing missing person fliers throughout the state and contacting newspapers across the country.
 Eventually, tips began to come in and witnesses began to come forward.
 In early 1975, one young man claiming to be an acquaintance of Rachel's stepped forward and claimed that he saw the three girls in the record department of a store inside the mall just before they disappeared.
-Apparently he and Rachel saw each other and spoke briefly.
+Apparently, he and Rachel saw each other and spoke briefly.
 The man claimed that another person appeared to be with the girls.
-During this same time, some women's clothes were found in Justin, but it was determined that they did not belong to the girls.
+During this same time, some women's clothes were found in Justin, Texas, but it was determined that they did not belong to the girls.

 Frustrated with the police investigation, the families decided to hire a private detective named Jon Swaim.
 In August 1975, Swaim discovered that a 28-year-old man, who had worked for a local store where Rachel had applied for a job before her disappearance, was making a string of obscene phone calls in the area.
-It was discovered that the man was using his position to obtain information from young women who had either entered job applications or who were listed as references.
+It was discovered that the man was using his position to obtain information from young women who had either submitted job applications or been listed as references.
 Six female job applicants had been receiving obscene phone calls.
-The man also once lived in the neighborhood of Rachel's parents but moved away shortly before she married.
-In the end, nothing ever came of this suspect.
+The man also once lived in the neighborhood of Rachel's parents but moved away shortly before Rachel married.
+In the end, nothing came of the investigation into this suspect.